-It’s never too early for crafting Halloween decor.
-Today I am sharing a really easy way to use tissue paper to transfer designs onto candles for Halloween decor.
-The craft project is so simple yet gets professional results.
-Halloween is my favorite holiday (besides Christmas of course).
+Today I am sharing a really easy way to use tissue paper to transfer designs onto candles.
+Although I decorated these for halloween, this technique has great applications for holidays, gifts, graduation, and general decorating.
+To be honest, Halloween is my favorite holiday (besides Christmas of course).
 I love the horror movie marathons, the spooky decor, and dressing up.

 Supplies for Transfer Stamped Candles